Good Bye Chicken Kiev, Hello Fowl Kyiv?

 - For reasons known only to themselves, San Francisco’s city fathers wanted to rename it Bangkok.
 City mother’s had other ideas: The Titty by the Bay, The Land Down Under and Love Pita, USA.
 After all was said and done, San Francisco will remain, as always, way too expensive to live there.

 - In Paris there are attempts to rename the Eifel Tower, the Eyeful Tower.
-Other less charitable groups want to call, what was supposed to be just a temporary structure, the Awful Tower.
-Still other want to convert it to a Middle Eastern Restaurant – The Awful Falafel.
-Those French.
-It’s like they have a different word for everything.
+Other less charitable groups want to call it the Awful Tower.
+Still others want to convert it to a Middle Eastern Restaurant – The Awful Falafel.
+And what if you were eating at the Awful Falafel and one of those colossal awful falafels fell off the waffle – that’s a mouthful – both to say and eat.
+Well it might be messy, but at least it’s lawful.

 And now in an effort to raise badly needed funds (as opposed to “goodly needed funds”) some cities are having their names corporately sponsored.
 For example